zeyad-mahmoud7/zeyad-mahmoud7/README.md

 **Public Research**

-I break down real attack scenarios — AD misconfigurations, lateral movement chains, privilege escalation paths — and publish the methodology on [Medium](https://medium.com/@zeyadmahmoud.zm7).
+I do some writeups on Hack The Box machines at [Medium](https://medium.com/@zeyadmahmoud.zm7).

 Recent scenarios: Active · Silentium · Facts · CCTV